 You should be able to see why I included the Tick Stick as part of my advanced regimen to protect your pet against ticks.

-Protect Your Pet Using This Safe Pest Repellent System
+Protect Your Pet Using My Favorite Pest Repellent System

 One thing to keep in mind about Flea & Tick Defense, Spot On Topical Herbal Repellent, the Herbal Repellent Collar, and the Tick Stick is that they work best when used together, for maximum protection.

-Ask yourself, what kind of protection do I need for my pet?
+Ask yourself, what kind of deterrence / protection do I need for my pet?

 Here is a good guideline: